How To Create A Floating Island In Photoshop

 Create a new layer and call it Sky Layer.
 Go to Filter - Render - Clouds.
 Now we have a nice background sky .

-Step 2 - Draw the Island
+Step 2 - How To Draw A Floating Island

 I've noticed that other people use photos for the island and make photomontage.
 I've decided to draw my own island.
 I will use photos for ground and grass texture.
 Maybe in another tutorial I will try the other method also.